Keto Chow Nutrition

 - Acacia Gum – Pareve – OUV3-VF0MR80

-- Choline L-Bitartrate – Parave, Kosher except Passover – SK8XW6BMRI0
+- Choline L-Bitartrate – Parave, Kosher except for Passover – SK8XW6BMRI0

 - Cocoa Powder (for those flavors containing Cocoa) – Kosher including Passover – OUW3-2CD9F3C